rethinkdb/www/_posts/2015-07-31-temperature-sensors-and-a-side-of-pi.md

 Now, I recommend leaving the portion of the script that will push you a message even at a nominal temperature uncommented out just to make sure it works and comment it out once you get a message through PushBullet as to not spam you with "The temperature is totally fine."
+Once you get that message once, you've finished baking your first Raspberry Pi project!

 One hard part of figuring out a project is the real-world use case.
 But there are really countless places where having a temperature sensor could be handy: